A smooth sale – from start to finish

 Your to-do list

-• Establish who your trustees are going to be
+• Establish who your initial trustees will be

-• Provide personal details of your chosen trustees
+• Provide personal details of the chosen trustees

 Our role

-We contact HMRC to manage the incorporation of the trustee company and make sure everything’s on track.
+We manage the incorporation of the corporate trustee with Companies House and make sure everything’s on track.

 5